Hotweels94/Forum/README.md

 ## How to Launch the Forum

 To launch the forum, you can clone or directly download this Repository.
 Then go to your terminal, in the folder where you cloned / downloaded the application, then execute the command `go run main.go`.
 Then go to your browser and type the URL: http://localhost:8080/
+There is a database for demonstration with examples Post, account, comments, reported Posts ...
+If you want to be an admin in this version of the database, you can connect as Hotweels94 (username) and use the password : 123.
+If you want to use it correctly, you can delete the database and when you create a account, you change the role in the database directly for more security.

 ## Objectives